rdsq/blazesh/README.md

 - `1` - `.../src`
 - `2` *(and higher)* - `~/blazesh/src`

+And you can also set the accent color to `none` to disable the colors in the path.
+Not sure why, but you can

 ### Exit codes format

 You can change how exit codes will be shown in the prompt by editing `BLAZESH_EXIT_CODE_FORMAT`.
 Possible values: